shubham21-star/shubham21-star/README.md

 ---

 ### 🧠 About Me
-- 🎓 I'm a **B.Tech 1st Year Student** exploring the world of **Coding & Technology**
+- 🎓 **B.Tech 1st Year Student** passionate about **Coding & Technology**
 - 🌱 Currently learning **C, HTML, CSS, and Python**
-- 💡 Interested in **Web Development, AI, and Data Science**
+- 💡 Exploring **Web Development, AI, and Data Science**
-- 💬 Always open to learn & collaborate on new projects
+- 🤝 Open to learning and collaborating on new projects
-- ⚡ Fun fact: I believe “A bug is just a step towards a better solution!”
+- ⚡ *Fun fact:* “A bug is just a step toward a better solution!”

 ---